These grants are available to freelancers from any nationality, working in a variety of media formats, around the world.

 Deadline: Late autumn

 The Alexia Foundation awards grants to student and professional visual journalists to help them produce projects that inspire change by addressing topics that are socially significant.
 The Professional Grant recipient will receive $20,000 for the production of the proposed project.
-The Student Alexia Grant aims to enable current college student photographers to produce substantial bodies of work that share the Foundation’s goals of promoting world peace and cultural understanding.
+The Student Alexia Grant aims to enable current student photographers to produce substantial bodies of work that share the Foundation’s goals of promoting world peace and cultural understanding.

 Deadline: x3 annually